 Housing costs in Scituate are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Rhode Island.

-Scituate is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Scituate isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Scituate are a mix of both white- and blue-collar jobs.
 Overall, Scituate is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Scituate who work in office and administrative support (13.45%), sales jobs (11.69%), and management occupations (10.57%).
+There are especially a lot of people living in Scituate who work in office and administrative support (12.12%), management occupations (11.08%), and sales jobs (10.88%).

-The citizens of Scituate are very well educated compared to the average community in the nation: 36.21% of adults in Scituate have a bachelor's degree or even advanced degree.
+The education level of Scituate citizens is very high relative to the national average among all cities (21.84%): 39.57% of adults in Scituate have a bachelor's degree or even advanced degree.

 The most common language spoken in Scituate is English.
-Other important languages spoken here include Polish and Portuguese.
+Other important languages spoken here include Polish and Spanish.